Exploring the magnetic field of the ultraluminous X-ray pulsar NGC 4631 X-8: Discussions

 \section{Discussions}

 The magnetic field of other confirmed ultraluminous X-ray pulsars has been estimated in several studies using different models \citep{erkut2020magnetic,chen2021studying,gao2021magnetic,meng2022research,chandra2026}.
 It has been suggested that ultraluminous X-ray pulsars are likely to have strong dipolar surface magnetic fields (Table \ref{t3}).
 Among the ULXP population, cyclotron resonance scattering features during outbursts have been detected only in one source viz. \textit{Swift} J0243.6+6124.
 A CRSF around 146 keV was detected in this source, which was used to estimate the surface magnetic field of $\sim 1.6 \times 10^{13}$G \citep{kong2022insight}.
 Thus, detections of CRSFs in other ULXPs is needed to directly infer the magnetic field of the neutron star in these sources and corroborate the paradigm that ULXPs have strong dipolar magnetic fields ($B\sim 10^{13}\,G$).
+M51 ULX-8 is a candidate ULXP in which an absorption line at 4.5 keV has been detected in the \textit{Chandra} spectrum \citep{brightman2018magnetic}, and it is still a second (possible) detection of CRSF in an ULX(P).